-Today is September 15 and the Navigate the Chaos question to consider is “do you find new ideas playful or painful?”
+Today is September 15 and the Navigate the Chaos question to consider is “how often do you find new ideas playful?”
 People who navigate the chaos play with new ideas.
 By challenging their assumptions, rethinking old problems, and considering a diverse set of viewpoints, those who translate their dreams into reality know the benefit of playing with a new idea.
 Unfortunately, even with an overwhelming degree of evidence, many people find new ideas too painful to process.
 Changing one’s mind is perhaps the single most difficult thing for a person to do and often becomes the greatest barrier between living a playful life and struggling through a painful existence.

 American journalist, satirist, and cultural critic H. L. Mencken knew this all too well and wrote “The human race is divided into two sharply differentiated classes – a small minority that plays with ideas and is capable of taking them in and a vast majority that finds them painful and is thus arrayed against them and against all who have traffic with them.”
 What happens when people find new ideas too painful to consider?
 Well, for one thing, they often ridicule, reject, or silence those who suggest a new way of thinking.